HazyResearch/deepdive/doc/walkthrough.md

     04:07:48 [profiler] INFO  calibration SUCCESS [538 ms] 04:07:48 [profiler] INFO  --------------------------------------------------

 Great, let's take a look at some of the predictions that DeepDive has made.
 DeepDive creates a view `has_spouse_is_true_inference` for each variable you have defined in the database.
-Type in following query in command line:
+Type in following query in command line to sample some predictions with high confidence:

 {% highlight bash %}
 psql -d deepdive_spouse -c "